Arbor School Faculty and Staff 2025-2026

 Andrew Barton

-Primary and Junior Assistant/Science/Aftercare (2021 - present)
+Primary & Junior Science Teacher and Print Studio Manager (2021 - present)

 Nadia Cannon